fleetdm/fleet/handbook/support-process.md

 2. Include a description of the changes here.

-3. Include reasoning on why it makes sense to merge these changes here.
+3. Include reasoning on why you think it makes sense or does not make sense to merge these changes here.
 ```

 #### Bugs